raghebbenhamouda/AWS-Certified-Developer---Associate/README.md

     - All at once ⇒ Fastest way to update, but brief downtime as instances aren't available
     - Rolling ⇒ Update few instances at a time and move to another set of instances once done
     - Rolling with batch ⇒ Like rolling, but new instances are created to keep old app available
-    - Immutable ⇒ New instances in new ASG with new version, swapping when healthy
+    - Immutable ⇒ New instances in new ASG with new version, High cost, double capacity, swapping when healthy
     - Blue/Green Deployment
-        - Not an out of the box feature of Elastic Beanstalk
+        - Not a “direct feature” of Elastic Beanstalk
         - Zero downtime, easier deployment
-        - Create a new staging environment and deploy the new version there
+        - Create a n**ew staging environment** and deploy the new version there
         - The new environment can be validated independently from the original one
-        - Use Route 53 weighted policies to redirect only portions of the traffic to the staging env
+        - Use Route 53 weighted policies to redirect **only portions** of the traffic to the staging env
-        - Swap URLs in Elastic Beanstalk when the testing is done
+        - **Swap URLs** in Elastic Beanstalk when the testing is done

+    - Traffic Splitting
+        - Canary Testing
+        - New application version is deployed to a temporary ASG with the same capacity
+        - A small % of traffic is sent to the temporary ASG for a configurable amount of time
+        - Deployment health is monitored, If there’s a deployment failure, this triggers an automated rollback (very quick)
+        - No application downtime
+        - New instances are migrated from the temporary to the original ASG
+        - Old application version is then terminated
+        - Vs Blue/Green Deployment: Traffic Splitting uses `ALB` while B/G usese `Swap URLs`

 ## Elastic Beanstalk CLI

 - Elastic Beanstalk has its own CLI called `EB cli`
 - Basic EB CLI commands are`eb create`, `eb status`, `eb health,` `eb deploy`, `eb logs`, `eb config` and `eb terminate`
+- It’s helpful for your automated deployment pipelines

+## Elastic Beanstalk Deployment Process
+- Describe dependencies(requirements.txt for Python, package.json for Node.js)
+- Package code as zip, and describe dependencies
+    - Python: requirements.txt
+    - Node.js: package.json
+- Console: upload zip file (creates new app version), and then deploy
+- CLI: create new app version using CLI (uploads zip), and then deploy
+- Elastic Beanstalk will deploy the zip on each EC2 instance, resolve dependencies and start the application

 ## Elastic Beanstalk Lifecycle Policy